 Should I move towards a more organizational and people-oriented leadership position, like an engineering manager, or continue my technical path into roles like software architect and principal engineer?

 This is not an easy decision to make.
 Moving from one path to the other in later stages is more complicated than it looks, especially since both roles' responsibilities and day-to-day activities are significantly different.
 In the following paragraphs, we'll take a closer look at the first option, becoming an engineering manager.

 Before becoming an engineering manager, the first step is leading a team of engineers in the role of engineering team lead.
 That is a great opportunity for senior engineers to taste the flavor of engineering leadership roles since being a team lead touches on some of the responsibilities that an engineering manager usually has.
-In my experience, engineers that love being team leaders and leading a small group of engineers have the pre-requirements and skills to become great engineering managers.
+In my experience, engineers who love being team leaders and leading a small group of engineers have the pre-requirements and skills to become great engineering managers.

 The next career step for a team lead is becoming an engineering manager, so what is an engineering manager?
 There are different definitions of the engineering manager role in the industry, and responsibilities are slightly different from company to company.
-Generally, these here are the most common responsibilities of an engineering manager:
+Generally, these are the most common responsibilities of an engineering manager:

 - build and lead teams of engineers

 - coordinate the technical delivery of their teams

 - collaborate with every product owner, engineering product manager, and other stakeholders, and help in shaping the product roadmap

 - set the technical strategy and vision for their teams